 Below is the latest information on clinical studies related to how effective acupuncture is for anxiety.

-Dr Chatterjee is at it again with this really fascinating podcast with Australian researcher Felice Jacks.
+Dr Chatterjee continues on his quest to make health more accessible with this really fascinating podcast with Australian researcher Felice Jacka.
 Prof Jacka has found proven links through clinical trials on how diet and depression are interwoven.
 The two studies found improving your diet has a huge impact on recovery from mental health disorders.
 She provides clear positive information that is based around an inexpensive mediterrean diet.
 Who needs an excuse to eat more olives?!